crashy7/Random_Problems/README.md

 # Random_Problems
-## Problem_1

-  print_steps.py contains the solution to the following question: given N number of steps and the height of each step, print the 2D staircase that would result.
+## Problem_1 - STAIRCASE - Given N number of steps and the height of each step, print the 2D staircase that would result.
 (ASSUME ALL STEPS TO HAVE WIDTH=HEIGHT)
+print_steps.py contains the solution to the above question:
 EXAMPLE 1:

   Input: